BluePraise/woo-wp-install-script/readme.md

 ## So what are you looking at?
 Do not use composer.json or wp-composer.json just yet.
 I haven't figured out how to use that properly. woo-init.sh however does work.
-It's a shall script that fetches the plugins I need to get my workflow going.
+It's a Shell script that fetches the plugins I need to get my workflow going.

 ## Where does it fetch these packages from?
 Here: [wpackagist](https://wpackagist.org/) and GitHub.